rogulati/Verifier/dotnet/3- TAP/README.md

 ![Admin concent](ReadmeFiles/AdminConcent.PNG)
 9. Enabling the Temporary Access Pass (TAP)
     - Sign in to the Azure portal as a Global admin and select Azure Active Directory > Security > Authentication methods > Temporary Access Pass
-    - Select Yes to enable the policy and add Alex Wilber and select which users have the policy applied, and any General settings.
+    - Select Yes to enable the policy and add the scoped users have the policy applied, and any General settings.
-    Note: If you do not have an employee Alex Wilber that needs to be onboarded, replace Alex Wilber with another employee.
-In real world, new employees may be provisioned into Azure AD via HR ISVs.
-More details [here](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/what-is-hr-driven-provisioning)

     Note:TBD: To ensure existing employees going through this onboarding flow cannot access https://aka.ms/mfasetup without providing TAP, TAP may need to be generated so existing users are prompted for it and they will need to go through this flow to get the TAP.
 The code needs an update to be able to handle the scenario where user may have an active TAP already.
 If you are using this sample for demo purposes, please consider setting default lifetime to 10 mins.